signalfx/integrations/collectd-statsd/README.md

 ### CONFIGURATION

 SignalFx's example configuration file for this plugin can be used as-is, without modification.
-To read more about available configuration options, please see the [collectd wiki](https://collectd.org/documentation/manpages/collectd.conf.5.shtml#plugin_statsd).
+To read more about available configuration options, see [collectd's manpage for this plugin](https://collectd.org/documentation/manpages/collectd.conf.5.shtml#plugin_statsd).

 ### USAGE